a former CRA Auditor will

 is among the most attractive incentives in the world!

 Canadian Controlled Private Corporations receive cheques from the Government of Canada equal to:

 1/5 of material costs

 20,000 technology-based companies receive $5 billion every year from SR&ED.

 Canadian Controlled Private Corporations.

 The CRA does a terrible job of explaining how sweet SR&ED really is!
-The federal recovery rate is 35% of salaries, but we can add 55% for overhead.
+The federal rate is 35% of salaries, but we'll add 55% for overhead.
 Most provinces contribute 10% more!
-Consequently you receive (35%*90%+10%)*155% = 64.325% of salaries in B.C.
-The calculations and forms required in other provinces, especially Ontario, Quebec and Alberta, are more complicated.
+BC companies receive (35%*90%+10%)*155% = 64.325% of salaries!
+The calculations and forms required in each province is different and complicated, especially in Ontario, and Alberta.

 After your accountant prepares your T2 income tax return containing the technical and financial information you and I need to prepare.
-This can be done in less than one month.
+We can do this in less than one month.

 CRA must receive your SR&ED claim within 18 months after the end of each fiscal period.